xerial/sqlite-jdbc/USAGE.md

 | x86           | x86                      |
 | x86_64        | x86_64                   |

+The following methods will not work in Android:
+- `JDBC3PreparedStatement#getParameterTypeName`

 ## How to load Run-Time Loadable Extensions

 ### Enable loadable extensions